How do you understand the deposit patterns of online casino players in 2026?

 - Web analytics and tag management systems

-- BI tools and data warehouses for cohort/LTV analysis
+- BI tools and data warehouses for cohort and LTV analysis

 - Attribution and experiment platforms